Spondias dulcis

 June Plum or Ambarella is a fruit-bearing tree from the Society Islands in the South Pacific.
 Nowadays, it can be found in gardens and orchards in many subtropical and tropical regions of the world.

 Under favourable conditions, the tree may attain a height of up to 30 m (100 ft).
 However, it is more typically a medium-sized tree 10 to 20 m (30 to 60 ft) tall, with a stout trunk supporting a wide-spreading, leafy crown.
-The bark is grey, smooth and on wounding exudes a sticky, resinous gum.
+The bark is grey, smooth, and, on wounding, exudes a sticky, resinous gum.

 Fertilised flowers develop into oblong fruit 5 to 8 cm (2 to 3 in) long.
 Green when young, they become yellow when ripe, about six months after fruit-set.
-They have firm, juicy pulp surrounding a largish seed armed with protruding spines.
+They have firm, juicy pulp surrounding a large seed armed with protruding spines.

 Unripe fruit on sale (Vietnam)

-When eaten out-of-hand, the firm, crisp pulp is usually sliced off and into pieces.
-They may be sour or sweet and have a distinctly tropical fruit flavour but may also be resinous and disagreeable in inferior varieties.
+Fresh fruit - The ripe fruit can be eaten fresh out of hand, or the firm, crisp pulp can be sliced into pieces; it may be sour or sweet, with a distinctly tropical flavour, though resinous and disagreeable in inferior varieties.

 Juice sweetened with sugar syrup (Vietnam)